pranavkadam/FractalExplorer/README.md

-#Fractals are endless patterns that are made with the help of mathematical formulae and iterating those formulae over
+Fractals are endless patterns that are made with the help of mathematical formulae and iterating those formulae over a canvas.
-#a canvas.
-THe following is my attempt at creating a fractal image in Java.
+The following is my attempt at creating a fractal image in Java with Mandelbrot set formulae.